 French proficiency can enhance your eligibility for various Provincial Nominee Programs (PNPs) across Canada.
 These programs often favor candidates with strong French skills and offer additional points for language proficiency.
 Key provinces like Quebec, Saskatchewan, New Brunswick, Ontario, and Nova Scotia have specific streams for French-speaking applicants, making it easier to qualify for permanent residency.

-It’s advisable to consult immigration professionals for detailed guidance and eligibility requirements.
+Note: It's advisable to consult immigration professionals for detailed guidance and eligibility requirements.

 French proficiency can significantly boost your chances of extending your Work permit through the Francophone Mobility Program.
 Here are key facts about the program: